 Building intensity standards for Urban Activity Centers are stated as DU/AC and as the number of persons per acre.
 This can be calculated by multiplying the number of dwelling units per acre by the average number of persons per dwelling unit.
+For the year 2022, the average number of persons per dwelling unit.
+For the year 2022, the average number of persons per dwelling unit in the unincorporated area is 3.07^2 which is used in Table III-1.

-&lt;sup>2 "Average persons per dwelling unit" factors used to calculate residential population density" are determined by 1990 U.S. Census data.
+2 "Average persons per dwelling unit" factors used to calculate residential "population density" are determined by the California Department of Finance (DOF)1990 U.S. Census data.
 The persons per acre ranges are offered as an indicator of residential population density and do not restrict occupancy of units.